cmeiklejohn/kubernetes-hello-world-example/Azure/Task.md

 - [Docker Hub](https://docs.docker.com/engine/reference/commandline/push/)
 - [Azure Container Registry](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-docker-cli)

-Regardless of which choice you make to you store your image, you will be able to run the container with Google Kuberrnetes Engine.
+Regardless of which choice you make to you store your image, you will be able to run the container with Azure Kuberrnetes Service.

 - If you choose Docker Hub, you'll be using cmeiklejohn's credentials, so your container will have to be named 'cmeiklejohn/<your_image_name>'.